 This course is a continuation of CHM 335.

-Credit Hours: 4 Prerequisite: CHM 335 Availability: On demand
+Credit Hours: 4 Prerequisite: CHM 335

-CHM/BIO 338 Biochemistry
+CHM/BIO 338 Biochemistry I

 This course introduces molecules of biological importance.
-Topics include the chemistry of carbohydrates, lipids, proteins, nucleic acids, and enzymes and their role in metabolism.
+Topics include the chemistry of carbohydrates, lipids, proteins, nucleic acids, and enzymes including their structure, physical, and chemical properties.
 This course may count as both biology elective and as hours toward the chemistry minor.
+Upon completion of this course, students will be able to 1.
+Understand the structure, physical, and chemical properties of lipids, carbohydrates, proteins, and nucleic acids.
+2. Understand the role of each of these categories of biomolecules and how their physical and chemical properties relate to their function.